 Q: Could the speakers address the particular strengths/benefits of the applications used - Trelligence Affinity, dRofus, ecoDomus, Beck dProfiler.[Michael Tardif]

-- GM
+Trelligence Affinity: Synchronized data throughout the programming and design process allowing ongoing validation of the design to the program.- GM

 DProfiler allows teams to interact with the project stakeholders early in the planning process and provides a common foundation for the project team.
 Since the software works in real time, users can see project effects (design, estimate and schedule) as the changes are being made to the model.
 This type of clarity allows for open communication and reduces value engineering later in the building process.- JR